 Skip to main content

 Federal regulations in the heating and cooling industry are always changing.
-One of the newest updates is an increase to the mandated minimum efficiency of air conditioners and heat pumps.
-As a trusted leader in home comfort, Bryant has thrived by continuously looking for the next advancement in comfort technology.
-That’s why we are prepared to meet the new efficiency standards with a full family of compliant products.
+In 2023, the Department of Energy increased the mandated minimum efficiency for air conditioners and heat pumps.
+As a trusted leader in home comfort, Bryant has always thrived by advancing comfort technology.
+That’s why today we offer a full family of products designed to meet or exceed these efficiency standards.

 WHY THE CHANGE?

-Every six years the Department of Energy (DOE) reviews the effects of energy usage, sets minimum efficiency requirements, and manages the testing standards by which those efficiencies are measured.1 As a result of its most recent analysis, the DOE is increasing the minimum efficiencies for central air conditioners and heat pumps.
-The testing procedures for determining those efficiencies will change as well.
-These new standards will go into effect on January 1, 2023.
+Every six years, the Department of Energy (DOE) reviews energy use, updates minimum efficiency requirements, and manages the testing standards used to measure them.1 As a result of its most recent analysis, the DOE raised the minimum efficiencies for central air conditioners and heat pumps, along with updating the testing procedures used to measure performance.
+These standards took effect on January 1, 2023.

 WHAT THIS MEANS FOR YOU

 All Bryant products represent years of design, development and testing with your family’s home comfort in mind.
-Along the way, we have created new technologies that deliver the outstanding quality and energy efficiency you demand, well ahead of industry trends and global initiatives.
-And this is exactly what we have done to meet the 2023 requirements.
+Along the way, we’ve created technologies that deliver outstanding quality and efficiency—often well ahead of industry trends and global initiatives.
+This forward-looking approach is why our systems already meet or exceed today’s federal efficiency standards.

 • A higher efficiency system leading to potentially reduced monthly utility bills.